-- a) It is allocated for development in Policy CNP 6 (a) and (b) or would be in accordance with Policies CNP 10, CNP 14 and CNP 17 in the Neighbourhood Plan or other relevant planning policies applying to the area, and - b) It would not have a detrimental impact on, and would enhance, areas identified in the Cuckfield Landscape Character Assessment (summarised in Table 1) as having major or substantial landscape value or sensitivity, and - c) It would not have an adverse impact on the landscape setting of Cuckfield and - d) It would maintain the distinctive views of the surrounding countryside from public vantage points within, and adjacent to, the built up area, in particular those defined on Map 5, and - e) Within the High Weald Area of Outstanding Natural Beauty it would conserve and enhance landscape and scenic beauty and would have regard to the High Weald AONB Management Plan.
+- a) It is allocated for development in Policy CNP 6 (a) and (b) or would be in accordance with Policies CNP 10, CNP 14 and CNP 18 in the Neighbourhood Plan or other relevant planning policies applying to the area, and - b) It would not have a detrimental impact on, and would enhance, landscape of substantial landscape value or sensitivity, and - c) It would not have an adverse impact on the landscape setting of Cuckfield and - d) It would maintain the distinctive views of the surrounding countryside from public vantage points within, and adjacent to, the built up area, in particular those defined on map 5, and - e) Within the High Weald Area of Outstanding Natural Beauty it would conserve and enhance the natural beauty and would have regard to the High Weald AONB Management Plan.

 Monitoring Indicators Targets Landscape value and sensitivity in land parcels identified in the Landscape Character Assessment.
-No deterioration in areas of major or substantial landscape value or sensitivity as defined in the Landscape Character External views Assessment.
-No partial or complete loss of identified views
+No deterioration in assessed landscape value.
+External views No partial or complete loss of identified views